safespring/web/content/geant/service-catalogue/storage.md

 cardorder: "05"
 date: 2024-10-10
 draft: false
-intro: "Storage service based on the Ceph object storage cluster using S3-API."
+intro: "The storage service is built on the reliable and highly scalable Ceph object storage cluster.
+It supports integration via S3 API, ensuring compatibility with applications and workflows that rely on object-based storage solutions."
 cardintro: ""
 background: "safespring-compute-background.svg"
 form: "no"